Laser Sail Setup Tips

 Here we can see more luff tension has been added.
 The draft has been pulled forward increasing entry angle.

-Larger entry angle is more forgiving to the angle of attack changes and less prone to stalling.
+Larger entry angle is more forgiving to angle of attack changes and less prone to stalling.

 The outhaul is used to reduce drag and flatten out the leech exit.
 Keep the sail looking relatively even from top to bottom and apply outhaul as necessary alongside the other controls to do this.
 Note, the tighter the outhaul gets, the more critical the rig becomes, so be mindful of that before strapping it too tightly.